SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 };
 ```

-The `arguments` attribute here indicates that the following struct or class contains arguments.
+The `[arguments]` attribute here indicates that the following struct or class contains arguments.
 The
 fields with arguments are also annotated in the same way.

 Attributes can have values; for example, the `[arguments]` attribute can specify the name of the
-application.
-To specify a value, follow the attribute by a colon, and then the value.
-For example,
+application's executable.
+To specify a value, follow the attribute by a colon, and then the value;
-`[arguments: name]`.
-If a colon is present, the entire remainder of the annotation is considered
+for example, `[arguments: name]`.
+If a colon is present, the entire remainder of the annotation is
-the value.
+considered the value.

 If an argument doesn't have a value, you can combine multiple on a single line by separating them
 with a comma.
 For example, `[argument, positional]`.
 This is not possible if the attribute has a